raspberrypilearning/world-builder/en/step_2.md

 ---

 You can change the **Tiling** properties for the Material, or for a material used in a GameObject.
 Choose bigger tiling numbers to create a smaller pattern.

 --- /collapse ---

+--- collapse ---

+---
+title: I deleted the Camera!
+---

+If your camera is a child of the Player and you delete the Player then you will also delete the Camera.

+To add a new Camera, right-click in the Hierarchy and choose Camera.

+You can drag this Camera to be a child of your Player and adjust the settings.

+--- /collapse ---